Project 2: CS 61A Autocorrected Typing Software cats.zip

 Problem 8 (2 pts)

-function that is used to upload a progress report to the multiplayer server.
-There will never be more words in typed
+Implement report_progress, which is called every time the user finishes typing a word.
+It takes a list of the words typed, a list of the words in the prompt, the user’s user_id, and a upload function that is used to upload a progress report to the multiplayer server.
+There will never be more words in typed than in prompt.

 1 | report_progress(["Hello", "ths", "is"], ["Hello", "this", "is", "wrong"], ...) |

-function should do two things: upload a message to the multiplayer server and return the progress of the player with user_id
+Your report_progress function should do two things: upload a message to the multiplayer server and return the progress of the player with user_id.

 Hint: See the dictionary below for an example of a potential input into the